 They didn't go through quite as many corridors and stairs this time around.
 Glaw kept stealing glances at Lykos, who followed them like a sleepwalker, staring straight ahead and shoulders slumped.
 Every time Glaw looked at him, he had to suppress a shiver.

 "Here we are!"

 The room was surprisingly small, to have such an impressive name.
-There was just one bed and one workbench in ways of furniture, and no windows.
-Finely made and decorated, all of it, but somewhat spares when compared to the other parts of the Palace that Glaw had seen.
+There were just one bed and one workbench in ways of furniture, and no windows.
+Finely made and decorated, all of it, but somewhat spares when compared to the other parts of the palace that Glaw had seen.